inBeat/inbeat-website/content/top-influencers/instagram/christian/india/_index.md

 ---
-title: Top 10 Christian Instagram Influencers In India In 2023
+title: Top 10 Christian Instagram Influencers In India In 2024
 description: >-
-  Find top christian Instagram influencers in India in 2023.
-Most popular hashtags: #jesus #god #tamil.
+  Find top christian Instagram influencers in India in 2024.
+Most popular hashtags: #tamil #god #christian.
 platform: Instagram
-hits: 205
+hits: 245
-text_top: Identify the top-rated Instagram influencers on inBeat.
+text_top: See the most popular Instagram influencers on inBeat.
-text_bottom: Our database aggregates 205 Instagram influencers like this in India for you to pitch.
+text_bottom: Our search engine aggregates 245 Instagram influencers like this in India for you to pitch.
 profiles:
   - username: "christianadamg"
     fullname: >-